This time of year, the gorgeous summer produce keeps coming. Tomatoes, eggplants, peppers, onions, zucchini, squash, oh my! Ratatouille time.

-Ratatouille is super simple to make.
+This recipe for ratatouille is super simple.
 I usually throw it together on a Sunday night, putting it in the oven when I can take advantage of the cooler evening air.
 The next day the flavors of the veggies and herbs are wonderfully intermingled.
 Ratatouille can be served on its own, over rice or quinoa, or as a side dish.
-Tonight we’re having it over spaghetti squash with lots of butter.
+Tonight we're having it over spaghetti squash with lots of butter.

 Got an over-abundance of summer produce?
-Chop up your veggies now, and freeze them in gallon bags so you can have ready-to-cook ratatouille in the cooler seasons to come.
+Chop up your veggies now, and freeze them in gallon bags.
+You'll be all set to prepare this recipe for ratatouille in the cooler seasons to come.